mpolden/lftpq/README.md

 `Name` is the bookmark or URL of the site.
 This is passed to the `open` command in lftp.

-`Dir` is the remote directory used to generate the queue.
+`Dirs` is a list of remote directories from which the queue is generated.

 `LocalDir` is the local directory where files should be downloaded.
 This can be a template.
 When the `show` parser is used, the following template variables are